Reducing Substance, Feces

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Normal: < or =0.25 g/dL (trace)

 Abnormal: >0.50 g/dL (grade 2-4)

-Ambient transport temperatures result in growth of bacteria.
-Bacteria consume reducing substances, which can result in false-negative results, so ambient specimens are rejected.
+Ambient transport temperatures result in growth of bacteria that consume sugars resulting in falsely decreased values.
+Ambient specimens will be rejected.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature